lavanyamantha/Zerion-Testing/README.md

 *How to checkout/import/open the project:*

 1. clone/checkout this project by
-* a) either downloading the project and opening the pom.xml file from your editor
+* a) Either downloading the project and opening the pom.xml file from your editor
 * b) From your terminal - git clone https://github.com/lavanyamantha/Zerion-Testing.git and open the pom.xml file from your editor
 2. Make sure to do maven sync to import dependencies/.jars in your editor
 3. Run command - mvn clean build from terminl Or Build Project in your editor